transgressions

 Nandagiri, R., & Pizzarossa, L. B. (2023).
 Transgressing biomedical and legal boundaries: The “enticing and hazardous” challenges and promises of a Self-Managed Abortion multiverse.
 Women's Studies International Forum (Vol. 100, p.
 102799).
 Pergamon. https://doi.org/10.1016/j.wsif.2023.102799

-We received very favourable reviews for this article - a reviewer suggested publishing as is, and reviewer 2 suggested some minor changes.
-Reviewer 3 was less enthused by our article - not because they disagreed with the content of it, necessarily, but because of more personal/political points they took issue with.
-We incorporated as much of their feedback as possible, but also contested some of their points; particularly where they suggested our work was in some way “jumping on the bandwagon” of abortion.
+We received very favourable reviews for this article - one reviewer suggested publishing as is, and another suggested some minor changes.
+Reviewer 3 was less enthused, not necessarily because they disagreed with the argument but due to more personal/political points they took issue with.
+We incorporated as much of their feedback as possible, but we also contest some of their points, particularly where they suggest our work was in some way “jumping on the bandwagon” of abortion.
 I think our collective work in this space is a strong enough refutation.

 Next